carld/micro-lisp/README.md

 ### Micro Lisp

-Objective: implement a small Lisp/Scheme language in as few lines of C as possible.
+Objective: implement a small Lisp/Scheme language in as little C code as possible.

 The interpreter supports `lambda`, e.g.